LogtalkDotOrg/logtalk-for-vscode/README.md

 - Space-to-tab conversion is performed using the editor's tab size setting
 - Mixed indentation is handled by converting all spaces to tabs based on the tab size setting
 - Entity opening and closing directives are formatted to start at column 0 with empty lines before and after
+- Entity opening directives are formatted to use multi-line layout when there are multiple relations
-- All content inside entity opening and closing directives is indented by at least one tab
+- Content inside entity opening and closing directives is indented by one tab
-- All directives with a list argument are formatted to use multi-line syntax with one list item per line
+- Directives with a list argument are formatted to use multi-line syntax with one list item per line
+- An empty line is added if missing between declarations of different predicates/non-terminals
+- An empty line is added if missing between definitions of different predicates/non-terminals
+- A space is added if missing after the neck operator (`:-`) in directives
+- A space is added if missing before the neck operator (`:-` or `-->`) in predicate/non-terminal rules
+- Conditional compilation blocks are formatted by aligning conditional compilation directives according to their nesting level

 You can verify the changes before saving them using the "File: Compare Active File with Saved" command, which also allow selectively undoing formatting changes.